Core Sector: Energy Resources and the Environment

 • Webinar: NARUC-NASEO Briefing Reports on Microgrid Financing and Use Cases, March 3, 2021

 NARUC and NASEO released two new reports on design approaches and funding and financing options for states to consider in actions they take to support microgrid deployment.
-On March 3, NARUC and NASEO staff will present highlights and key takeaways from these papers and answer questions from the audience.
+NARUC and NASEO staff presented highlights and key takeaways from these papers and answered questions from the audience.
 User Objectives and Design Approaches for Microgrids: Options for Delivering Reliability and Resilience, Clean Energy, Energy Savings, and Other Priorities explores customer motivations to install microgrids, and discusses how each one impacts the design of a microgrid.
 The companion paper, Private, State, and Federal Funding and Financing Options to Enable Resilient, Affordable, and Clean Microgrids, outlines potential options to fund and finance microgrid development.

 Download presentations